 Before H.264 codec became the internet's video standard-bearer, the online video landscape was chaotic.
 Users often had to install various plugins just to watch media encoded with different codecs.
 However, H.264 comes with patent restrictions.
 Despite VP8 and VP9 being freely offered by Google, they struggled to gain popularity beyond YouTube, potentially because the open format is overseen by Google alone.

-Now we have AV1, a new contender championed by a powerhouse lineup of software giants and hardware leaders, including Apple, Adobe, Google, Microsoft, Nvidia, Netflix, Vimeo, YouTube, Amazon, Intel, AMD, and Cisco.
+Now we have AV1 video codec, a new contender championed by a powerhouse lineup of software giants and hardware leaders, including Apple, Adobe, Google, Microsoft, Nvidia, Netflix, Vimeo, YouTube, Amazon, Intel, AMD, and Cisco.
 The consortium has since welcomed numerous other influential players like Google and Apple into its fold.

 What Is AV1 Codec